 There is no Make and mardle in December.
 We meet next on Tuesday, 23rdJanuary 2024, at 1 High House Lane, Blofield Heath at 10am to 12noon.
 There will be a warm welcome to all: cake and coffee will be served.

 Sunday services now regularly take place in the Churches of Blofield and Hemblington and we look forward to welcoming worshippers.

 Sunday services are held in Hemblington Church with North Burlingham at 9.30 am and in Blofield Church at 11.00 am.
 Services alternate between Holy Communion and a Service of Morning Worship.

-The Wednesday morning service at 9.30am is now held in Blofield Church.
-It alternates between Holy Communion and a Service of Morning Worship.
+The Wednesday morning service is at 9.30 am in Blofield Church, alternating between Holy Communion and Morning Worship.